SongoQ/symfony-docs-pl/book/forms.rst

 po tym jak formularz zastosował dla niego zgłoszone dane.
 Wywołanie ``$form->isValid()`` jest skrótem, który odpytuje obiekt ``$task`` o poprawność danych.

-Validation is done by adding a set of rules (called constraints) to a class.
-To see this in action, add validation constraints so that the ``task`` field cannot be empty and the ``dueDate`` field cannot be empty and must be a valid \DateTime object.
 Walidacja realizowana jest poprzez dodanie do klasy zestawu zasad (zwanych ograniczeniami, *ang. constraints*).
 Aby zobaczyć jak to działa, dodamy ograniczenia walidacyjne, tak aby pole ``task`` nie mogło być puste a pole ``dueDate`` nie mogło